-Professional Certification: I hereby certify that these documents were prepared or approved by me, and that I am a duly licensed professional engineer under the laws of the State of Maryland.
+SCD APPROVAL FOR SEDIMENT & EROSION CONTROL IS CONTINGENT UPON ISSUANCE OF ALL APPLICABLE REGULATORY PERMITS focuments were prepared or approved by me, and hat I am a duly licensed professional engineer und he laws of the State of Maryland.
+License No. 29891 Expiration Date: 01/14/2024